noahverner1995/SOC-Packet-Analyst-with-Python-Assignment/README.md

 5. **Output**:
     - The program will create a folder named `extracted_original_files` in the same directory as the script.
     - Inside this folder, you will find two JSON files: `file_write.json` and `file_read.json` containing the extracted data.
+    - Then, a JSON file named `logs.json` will be created to store all packet layer details
+    - Then, the program will create another folder named `Test` in the same directory as the script.
+    - Inside this folder, you will find the original Excel file: `2009-12 Payroll.xlsx`.
-    - A metadata file named `metadata_of_extracted_file.json` will be created in the same directory as the script.
+    - Thenm, a JSON file named `metadata_of_extracted_file.json` will be created in the same directory as the script.

 6. **Check the output**:
     - Ensure the `extracted_original_files` folder contains the expected JSON files.
+    - Verify that `2009-12 Payroll.xlsx` contains three sheets named `EMPLOYEE INFORMATION`, `PAYROLL CALCULATOR`, and `INDIVIDUAL PAYSTUBS`.
+Each sheet must have cells filled with data accordingly.
-    - Verify that `metadata_of_extracted_file.json` contains the correct metadata.
+    - Verify that `metadata_of_extracted_file.json` contains the correct metadata of the Excel File.

 ## Example